LvChuang666/why-invest-in-bitcoin/README.rst

 To understand bitcoin it important to understand that today bitcoin is more of an asset than a currency, and the value of almost all assets is based on their scarcity.
-This did not used to be true with equities in the stock market.
+This used to be not true with equities in the stock market.
 Many years ago the holders of equities were rewarded with dividends, meaning that it was worthwhile to hold the stocks even if the price of the stock did not change.
 But over time things changed and now the rewards from holding stock usually come